Bar1o/Bar1o/README.md

-## 👾 I'm Bari and I'm learning DS cause it's really cool
+## 👾 Hi, there!
+I'm Bari Anis and I'm a HSE Economics and Data Science student.
+I believe that data culture, AI and technologies are to prove humanity in prosperous future.

 ## 💻 Tech Stack